gcfacchi/TomAugspurger.github.io/content/joblib-distributed.md

 You can think of joblib as a broker between the user and the algorithm author.
 The user comes along and says, "I have `n_jobs` cores, please use them!".
-Scikit-Learn says "I have all these embarrassingly tasks to be run as part of fitting this estimator."
+Scikit-Learn says "I have all these embarrassingly parallel tasks to be run as part of fitting this estimator."
 Joblib accepts the cores from the user and the tasks from scikit-learn, runs the tasks on the cores, and hands the completed tasks back to scikit-learn.

-Joblib offers a few "backends" for how to do your parallelism, but they all boil down to using many processes versus using many cores.
+Joblib offers a few "backends" for how to do your parallelism, but they all boil down to using many processes versus using many threads.

 ## Parallelism in Python